-Figure 68: Eurobarometer survey on the role of migration as an important political issue heading the list of main issues faced by the countries.
+It can be taken from Figure 73 that the countries with the largest per capita inflows, namely Germany, Austria and Sweden, had the highest rise in public concerns about immigration as important policy issues facing the country.
+Migration moved centre stage at that time as the most important policy issue, while in the surveys before and afterwards unemployment was heading the list of main issues faced by the countries.
 In Austria, immigration topped the agenda between 2015 (EB 11/2015) and 2018 (EB 11/2018).
 In 2019 (EB 06/2019), environmental issues moved centre stage and topped the national agenda for the first time.
-This was a Greta Thunberg effect, which also brought the green party into the coalition government of 2019.
+This was a Greta Thunberg effect, which also brought the green party into the coalition government of 2019/20.